|Dave Stockton won ’92 and ’94 Senior Players and the ’96 US Senior Open working with Dr. Deborah Graham, using GolfPsych Methods and The 8 Traits|

 Successful auto dealer, won once and placed in the top ten several times in Kansas and Kansas City senior events…

 “The game of golf has truly turned into a game of enjoyment for me since attending your class.
 The fun now comes from seeing how well I can maintain a steady relaxed mental state and still be fun to be around for my playing partners during a casual round and then keep that same attitude in competition.
-I have always known I was a mental case and now I work on what I’m concerned with most the mental game and I think just as much as I use to but know its about the right stuff.
-Thanks your friend Bob McKinney”
+I have always known I was a mental case and now I work on what I’m concerned with most – the mental game.
+I think just as much as I used to but know it’s about the right stuff.
+Thanks, your friend Bob McKinney”

-“Just wanted to let you know it took longer than I hoped but I have finally got a good handle on the mental part of my life and not just for golf but more for every day life in general and that in its self bleeds over into golf.
-You can’t imagine how many times I thought now what would my meter be reading know and it would have been high so I keep learning and changing and I know find myself much more at ease with life and a much better golfer.
-My handicap is now 2.4 and I’m playing the best golf of my life but more important than that Im a much better person and have a lot more fun every day no matter what I’m doing.
-I guess what I finally learned was what was really important in life and that golf really is a game to be played that can never be won and a man is not measured by his golf score but how he lives his life .
-Keep up the good work and have a very Merry holiday season.”
+“Just wanted to let you know, it took longer than I hoped but I have finally got a good handle on the mental part of my life.
+Not just for golf but more for everyday life in general and that in itself bleeds over into golf.
+You can’t imagine how many times I thought now what would my meter be reading now and it would have been high so I keep learning and changing and I now find myself much more at ease with life and I’m a much better golfer.
+My handicap is now 2.4 and I’m playing the best golf of my life.
+But more important than that, I’m a much better person and have a lot more fun every day no matter what I’m doing.
+I guess what I finally learned was what’s really important in life and that golf really is a game to be played that can never be won.
+A man is not measured by his golf score but how he lives his life.
+Keep up the good work and have a very merry holiday season.”

 |David Kopf of Beaverton, OR, 55,